 Figure 8 shows the Motor (non-MIB) PPO propensity and the standardised Motor (non-MIB) PPO propensity, by settlement year.
-The standardised Motor (non-MIB) PPO propensity has decreased from 12.3% in settlement year 2018 to 11.8% in settlement year 2019 (an increase from 9.4% to 10.3% on a non-standardised basis).
-The weighted average standardised Motor (non-MIB) PPO propensity was 25.9% (26.5% on a non-standardised basis).
-The 2017, 2018 and 2019 settlement years numbers in the below chart will have been affected by the Ogden discount rate changes in 2017 and 2019; there has been no adjustment made for this.
+The standardised Motor (non-MIB) PPO propensity has decreased from 12.2% in settlement year 2019 to 10.7% in settlement year 2020 (a decrease from 14.3% to 11.9% on a non-standardised basis).
+The weighted average standardised Motor (non-MIB) PPO propensity was 23.9% (24.2% on a non-standardised basis).
+The 2017 and post settlement years numbers in the below chart will have been affected by the Ogden discount rate changes in 2017 and 2019; there has been no adjustment made for this.

-Figure 8: Motor (non-MIB) PPO propensity and standardised Motor (non-MIB) PPO propensity, by settlement year
+Figure 8: Motor (non-MIB) PPO propensity and standardised Motor (non-MIB) PPO propensity, by settlement year indicate that there is a backlog in open large claims, although conversations with contributors suggest that whilst there may have previously been a backlog, this is now cleared.

-Given the reduction in Ogden discount rate in March 2017, and further change in August 2019, the cost of large claims is higher compared with pre- 2017 and so we would expect an increasing in the number of large claims settling above £1 million.
-Although the number of large claims settling in 2019 has increased since 2017/2018, it is still at a lower level than pre-2017 settlement years, suggesting a potential backlog in open claims.
+Given the reduction in Ogden discount rate in March 2017, and further change in August 2019, the cost of large claims is higher compared with pre-2017 and so we would expect an increasing in the number of large claims settling above £1 million.
+Although the number of large claims settling in 2020 has increased since 2019, it is still at a lower level than pre-2017 settlement years.
+This may